Spain debt costs ease on Moody's, aid hopes

 MADRID Spain sold more debt than it planned and its funding costs fell on Thursday after Moody's affirmed its credit rating and signs that Madrid will soon ask for aid soothed investors nerves.

-There was good demand for the three bonds and the yield on the 10-year was the lowest at an auction since January.
-The Treasury raised 4.6 billion euros ($6 billion), just above target, meaning it has nearly completed the 2012 debt programme.
+There was good demand for the three bonds and the yield on the 10-year was the lowest at a primary auction since January.
+The Treasury raised 4.6 billion euros, just above its target.

+Spain is expected to request European aid in the next few weeks which would trigger European Central Bank bond buying and further ease pressure on Spanish debt.

 "Today's auction went very well, following yesterday's rebound of the Spanish debt," said Annalisa Piazza, market economist, Newedge Strategy, London.